Google Translate Disclaimer

 • Shortness of breath

 Most symptoms disappear after 7-10 days.
-However, afflicted people can feel generally ill with loss of appetite for several weeks.
-A small percentage of patients may develop endocarditis, an inflammation of the lining of the heart or hepatitis, which affects the liver.
+However, some people can feel generally ill with loss of appetite for several weeks.
+Chronic Q fever can develop years after the first infection.

 What is the treatment for Q Fever?